vallabhtiwari/mood-mailer/README.md

 Have feedback, suggestions, or just want to share your experience?
 Drop a line at [contact@vallabhtiwari.com](mailto:contact@vallabhtiwari.com) - I'd love to hear how Mood Mailer brightened your day!

 Happy Mailing! 📧✨

+## 📝 Note

+The mood-specific email addresses currently forward to a Gmail account, so you'll receive responses from sender.vallabhtiwari@gmail.com.
+Don't worry - the AI still knows which mood you're going for based on which address you originally wrote to!